rbachawal/Mywork/Motr/MotrCodeStyle.md

       (Rationale: when array's declaration changes code remains correct.);

-  * in the spirit of the two examples above, always try to make the code as autonomous as possible, so that the code correctness survives changes;
+  * In the spirit of the two examples above, always try to make the code as autonomous as possible, so that the code correctness survives changes;

-  * use difference between NULL, 0 and "false" to emphasize whether an expression is used as a pointer, integer (including success or failure code) or boolean:
+  * Use difference between NULL, 0 and "false" to emphasize whether an expression is used as a pointer, integer (including success or failure code) or boolean: